Prototype-Fund-Hardware/LibreWater/README.md

 ###  Version 2.0 of Acraea is:
 (X) able to produce a limited amount of pure water from almost any water source
-(X) Modular Design compatible for adaptation to solar-thermal and other heat sources
+(X) a Modular Design compatible for adaptation to solar-thermal and other heat sources
-(X) Circular Design compatible for flexible mid-term design evolution
+(X) a Circular Design compatible for flexible mid-term design evolution
 (X) Compatible for modular scale-up

 ![](/res/assets/media/img/Img01_Acraea2.0_white.jpg)